 Then, on April 11, 2010, it was demolished by a controlled implosion.

-That was a sad day for many Cowboys fans.
+That was a sad day for many Cowboys fans in the DFW area.
 In many ways, it’s still sad.
 How could you strip away decades full of incredible moments in the Lone Star State just in the name a new stadium and the Almighty dollar?

 Well, there’s a chance to get some of those memories back.